ADMM for Structured Fractional Minimization: Experiments

 $\blacktriangleright$ \textbf{Experimental Settings}.
-For both {\sf SPGM} and {\sf FADMM}, we consider the default parameter settings $(\xi,\theta,p,\chi)=(1,1.01,1/3,2\sqrt{1+\xi}+10^{-5})$.
+For all {\sf SPGM} and {\sf FADMM}, we consider the default parameter settings $(\xi,\theta,p,\chi)=(1/2,1.01,1/3,2\sqrt{1+\xi}+10^{-14})$.
 For {\sf SPM}, we use the default diminishing step size $\eta^t=1/\beta^t$, where $\beta^t$ is the same penalty parameter as in {\sf SPGM} and {\sf FADMM}.
-For all algorithm, we initialize $(\x^0,\y^0,\z^0)$ using the standard Gaussian distribution.
+For all algorithms, we initialize their solutions drawn from a standard Gaussian distribution.
 All methods are implemented in MATLAB on an Intel 2.6 GHz CPU with 64 GB RAM.
 We incorporate a set of 8 datasets into our experiments, comprising both randomly generated and publicly available real-world data.
-Appendix Section D describes how to generate the data used in the experiments.
-We compare objective values for all methods after running $t$ seconds with $t$ = 20.
-We provide our code in the supplemental material.
+Appendix Section \ref{app:sect:exp} describes how to generate the data used in the experiments.
+We compare the objective values for all methods after running $t$ seconds with $t$ = 20.
+The corresponding MATLAB code is available on the author's research webpage.

 $\blacktriangleright$ \textbf{Experimental Results on Sparse FDA}.
-We consider solving Problem (\ref{eq:FDA}) using the following parameters $r=20$, $k=0.1\times n\times r$, and $\rho \in \{10,100,1000\}$.
-For all methods, we set $\beta^0=100\rho$.
-The experimental results depicted in Figure \ref{exp:fda:10} offer the following insights: (\bfit{i}) {\sf SGM} tends to be less efficient in comparison to other methods.
-This is primarily because, in the case of a sparse solution, the subdifferential set of the objective function is large and provides a poor approximation of the (negative) descent direction. (\bfit{ii}) {\sf SPGM-D} and {\sf SPGM-Q}, utilizing a variable smoothing strategy, generally demonstrates better performance than {\sf SGM}. (iii) The proposed {\sf FADMM-D} and {\sf FADMM-Q} generally exhibit similar performance, both achieving the lowest objective function values among all the methods examined.
-This supports the widely accepted view that primal-dual methods are generally more robust and faster than primal-only methods.
+We consider solving Problem (\ref{eq:FDA}) using the following parameters $r=20$, $k=0.1\times n\times r$, and $\rho \in \{10,100,1000,10000\}$.
+According to the exact penalty theory \cite{bi2014exact,bi2016error}, a reasonable value for $\beta^t$ is expected to be at least larger than $\rho$.
+We set $\beta^0=100\rho$, which appears to work well.
+The experimental results for $\rho \in \{10, 1000\}$ are presented in Figures \ref{exp:fda:10} and \ref{exp:fda:1000}, while the results for $\rho \in \{100, 10000\}$ are provided in Appendix Section \ref{app:sect:exp}.
+Based on these results, we draw the following conclusions. (\bfit{i}) {\sf SPM} tends to be less efficient in comparison to other methods.
+This is primarily because, in the case of a sparse solution, the subdifferential set of the objective function is large and provides a poor approximation of the (negative) descent direction. (\bfit{ii}) {\sf SPGM-D} and {\sf SPGM-Q}, utilizing a variable smoothing strategy, generally demonstrates better performance than {\sf SPM}. (\bfit{iii}) The proposed {\sf FADMM-D} and {\sf FADMM-Q} generally exhibit similar performance, both achieving the lowest objective function values among all the methods examined.
+This supports the widely accepted view that primal-dual methods are generally more robust and faster than primal-only methods. (\bfit{iv}) The proposed {\sf FADMM-D} and {\sf FADMM-Q} still outperform {\sf FSA}, which uses a sufficiently small step size to ensure convergence.